How Are I Bonds Taxed? Nine Common Situations

 (Image credit: Getty Images)

-Unfortunately, though, the federal tax rules aren't always straightforward.
-As a result, the tax treatment of I bonds varies depending on who owns the bonds, whether you gift the bonds to someone else and in some cases, how the bonds are used.
-What follows are descriptions of how and when I bond interest is taxed under federal law in 10 common situations.
-If you currently hold I bonds or are thinking about buying them for your investment portfolio, hopefully, this information will help you trim your tax bill while planning for the future.
+For example, the tax treatment of I bonds varies depending on who owns the bonds, whether you gift the bonds to someone else, and in some cases, how the bonds are used.
+What follows are descriptions of how and when I bond interest is taxed under federal law in nine common situations.
+Hopefully, this information will help you trim your tax bill while planning for the future.

 Joy Taylor